23watejona/robotics-command-parser/README.md

     such that the value of it ends up being something like 'ArmPosition.kHIGH'
     This allows you to just put the option value as 'kHigh', and put the prefix, which is shared between all options, as 'ArmPosition'

-For methods, each method is an entry in the `methods` object.
-Each entry matches the format `"full method name": "scripting name"`

 #### Example Command List